mxfly14/2025_sanchez_phenoseeker/README.md

 ## Acknowledgments

 If you use PhenoSeeker in academic work, please cite the preprint above and consider linking back to this repository.
-Contributions that respect the non-commercial license are welcome.
+Contributions are welcome.